 “[H]e did not want to join a league because he could make more money doing what he did,” Overmyer says.
 “Plus, he could raid league rosters with impunity."

-In 1929, with the country heading into the Great Depression, Posey realized the time was right to join the Negro League.
+In 1929, with the country heading into the Great Depression, Posey realized the time was right to join the Negro Leagues.

 Cumberland Posey: Homestead Grays Player, Manager, Owner